-- 7 An object pointer can be explicitly converted to an object pointer of a different type.
-When a prvalue v of object pointer type is converted to the object pointer type "pointer to cv T", the result is static_cast<cv T>(static_cast<cv void>(v)). - 7 A prvalue v of object pointer type "pointer to cv1 T1" pointing to an object a can be explicitly converted to an object pointer of a different type "pointer to cv2 T2", where cv2 is the same cv-qualification as, or greater cv-qualification than cv1, the result of which is defined as follows: - (7.1) If T1 is a contiguous-layout type and T2 is unsigned char, char or std::byte, the result is a pointer to the first element of the object representation of a. - (7.2) Otherwise, if a points to the object representation of an object b of type T2 (ignoring cv-qualification), or the first element thereof, the result is a pointer to b.

-(7.3) - Otherwise, the result is static_cast<cv2 T2>(static_cast<cv2 void>(v)).
+- An object pointer can be explicitly converted to an object pointer of a different type.
+When a prvalue v of object pointer type is converted to the object pointer type "pointer to cv T", the result is static_cast<cv T>(static_cast<cv void>(v)). - A prvalue v of object pointer type "pointer to cv1 T1" pointing to an object a can be explicitly converted to an object pointer of a different type "pointer to cv2 T2", where cv2 is the same cv-qualification as, or greater cv-qualification than cv1, the result of which is defined as follows: - If a occupies contiguous bytes of storage and T2 is unsigned char, char or std::byte, the result is a pointer to the first element of the object representation of a. - Otherwise, if a points to the object representation of an object b of type T2 (ignoring cv-qualification), or the first element thereof, the result is a pointer to b. - (7.3) Otherwise, the result is static_cast<cv2 T2>(static_cast<cv2 void>(v)).

-7.4 Pointer arithmetic [expr.add]
+7.3 Pointer arithmetic [expr.add]